-§ 250-5145 Easements for natural drainage ways.
+§ 250-51 Easements for natural drainage ways.

-Where a subdivision is traversed by a natural watercourse, drainage way, channel, or stream, there shall be provided a stormwater easement or drainage right-of-way conforming substantially to the lines of such watercourse and such further width or construction, or both, as will assure that no flooding occurs and all stormwater can be disposed of properly.
+Where a Subdivision is sSubdivision is traversed by a natural watercourse, drainage way, channel, or stream, there shall be provided a stormwater easement or drainage right-of-way conforming substantially to the lines of such watercourse and such further width or construction, or both, as will assure that no flooding occurs and all stormwater can be disposed of properly.
 Such easement or right-of-way shall be not less than 30 feet in width.

-Article XII Additional Standards
+Article XII - Additional Standards

-§ 250-44 Fire protection.
+§ 250-52 Fire protection.

-The subdivision design must comply with Chapter 96, Article II, Fire Protection, of this Code.
+The The sSubdivision design must comply with Chapter 96, Article II, Fire Protection, of this Code.
 The Fire/EMS Chief shall issue the applicant a certificate of compliance once the applicant has met the design requirements of Chapter 96, Article II.

-§ 250-45 Soil erosion.
+§ 250-53 Soil erosion.

-- A. The proposed subdivision shall prevent eroded soil from entering water bodies, freshwater wetlands, and adjacent properties. - B. The procedures outlined in the erosion and sedimentation control plan shall be implemented during the site preparation, construction, and cleanup stages. - C. Topsoil shall be considered part of the subdivision and shall not be removed from the site except for surplus topsoil from roads, parking areas, and building excavations.
+- A. The proposed sbubdivision shall prevent eroded soil from entering water bodies, freshwater wetlands, and adjacent properties. - B. The procedures outlined in the erosion and sedimentation control plan shall be implemented during the site preparation, construction, and cleanup stages. - C. Topsoil shall be considered part of the sbubdivision and shall not be removed from the site except for surplus topsoil from roads, parking areas, and building excavations.

-§ 250-46 Identification of freshwater wetlands.
+§ 250-54 Identification of freshwater wetlands.